sjeno/HeartSense-Proof-of-Concept/README.md

 This project uses machine learning to predict the presence of heart disease based on the Heart Disease UCI dataset.
 The project makes use of several Python libraries including pandas, numpy, matplotlib, seaborn, sklearn, and others.

+The user must have the latest version of Python and Git downloaded.

 ## Dependencies

 The project depends on the following Python libraries: